LukeShortCloud/rootpages/markdown/file_systems.md

 ## Network - iSCSI

-The "Inernet Small Computer Systems Interface" (also known as "Internet SCSI" or simply "iSCSI") is used to allocate block storage to servers over a network.
+The "Internet Small Computer Systems Interface" (also known as "Internet SCSI" or simply "iSCSI") is used to allocate block storage to servers over a network.
 It relies on two components: the target (server) and the initiator (client).
 The target must first be configured to allow the client to attach the storage device.

 ### Network - iSCSI Target